gmoskal/react-formless/packages/utils/README.md

-# `@formless/utils`
+# `@react-formless/utils`

-This set of functions that I found very useful writing typescript (and react) applications.
+This is a set of functions that I found very useful when writing typescript/react applications.

 ## Usage